55Honey/Acore_CarbonCopy/README.md

 ## Player Usage:
 - `.carboncopy help` shows a syntax message
-- create a new character with same class/race as the one to copy in the same account.
-Do NOT log it in
+- Create a new character with same class/race as the one to copy in the same account.
+Do NOT log it in.
-- log in with the source character
+- Log in with the source character
-- while logged in on the character to copy, do `.carboncopy newToonsName`
+- While logged in on the character to copy, do `.carboncopy $newToonsName`
-- **WAIT** for a message saying "CarbonCopy has COMPLETED the duplication.
-You may log out now."
+- **WAIT** for a minute before you log out.
+- Log on the new character, find a mailbox.
+The items in the mail show no enchants/gems.
+This is a client side issue, nothing can be done about it from the core.
+Once you take the items out of the mailbox, all modifications will be visible.

 ## What it does:
 - Delete the new characters starter gear, except the Homestone.
 - Send copies of all items worn to the new character by mail.
+Including gems and enchants.
 - Grant the new character the sources level, xp, discovered flightmasters, /played, stats, explored zones, homebind
 - Grant a copy of the pet and previously bought stable slots.
 It's talent points are refunded.
 - Complete all quests on the new character, which the source has completed already